DevExpress-Examples/blazor-dxrichedit-custom-saving/README.md

 ## Overview

 The [CustomizeRibbon](https://docs.devexpress.com/Blazor/DevExpress.Blazor.RichEdit.DxRichEdit.CustomizeRibbon) event allows you to access and customize the built-in ribbon UI.
-Call the [AddCustomButton](https://docs.devexpress.com/Blazor/DevExpress.Blazor.Office.BarItemCollection.AddCustomButton(System.Int32-System.String-System.Func-System.Threading.Tasks.Task-)) in the event handler to add a custom button to the ribbon.
+Call the [AddCustomButton](https://docs.devexpress.com/Blazor/DevExpress.Blazor.Office.BarItemCollection.AddCustomButton(System.Int32-System.String-System.Func-System.Threading.Tasks.Task-)) method in the event handler to add a custom button to the ribbon.
 The method's `click` parameter sets this button's [Click](https://docs.devexpress.com/Blazor/DevExpress.Blazor.Office.IBarButton.Click) event handler.

 Do one of the following to enable save operations in the Rich Text Editor: